-In the next to days, we will explore the magnificent Gobi Gurvan Saikhan National Park lies on the northern edge of the Gobi desert.
-We will spend following two days birding in the Mountain.
-Hike up into the narrow canyon surrounded by steep, giant mountain formation (2600m).
-Noteworthy species that we may encounter here today include nesting Saker falcon, Chukar, Chinese Beautiful and Common Rosefinches and migrating Thickbilled warbler, Barred warbler, Common whitethroat, Isabelline Wheatear, Brown Shrike, Brown and Alpine Accentors, Blackfaced and Pallas's Reed Buntings.

-Our first stop starts with a journey to Yol Valley in Zuun Saikhan Mountain Range.
-While exploring the valleys, slopes and ridges, we will be on the lookout for a wide range of mountain species, including the impressive Bearded Vulture(Lammergeier), a couple of pairs of which nest in the canyons here.
-Another major target is the localised Altai Snowcock, which often give their characteristic whistling calls in the early morning just after dawn.
-Other exciting birds to look for here include Chukar Partridge, Himalayan Griffon, the impressive Cinereous Vulture, Booted and magnificent Golden Eagles, Water Pipit, Black Redstart, Alpine, Brown and the breeding nearly endemic Kozlov's Accentors, Chinese Beautiful Rosefinch, Twite, Godlewski's Bunting, Pallas's Reed Bunting, Common Rock Thrush, and with a bit of luck, Grey-necked bunting and rare Red-mantled Rosefinch and SpottedGreat Rosefinch.
+In the next two days, we will explore the magnificent Gobi Gurvansaikhan National Park on the northern edge of the Gobi Desert.
+Our adventure begins with birding in the mountains, hiking up a narrow canyon surrounded by towering formations (2,600m).
+We may encounter species such as the nesting Saker Falcon, Chukar, Chinese Beautiful and Common Rosefinches, and migrating Thick-Blilled Warbler, Barred Warbler, Common Whitethroat, Isabelline Wheatear, Brown Shrike, Brown and Alpine Accentors, and Blackfaced and Pallas's Reed Buntings.
+Our journey starts with a visit to Yol Valley in the Zuun Saikhan Mountain Range.
+While exploring the valleys, slopes, and ridges, we will look for mountain species, including the impressive Bearded Vulture (Lammergeier), Altai Snowcock, Chukar Partridge, Himalayan Griffon, Cinereous Vulture, Booted and Golden Eagles, Water Pipit, Black Redstart, Alpine, Brown and Kozlov's Accentors, Chinese Beautiful Rosefinch, Twite, Godlewski's Bunting, Common Rock Thrush, and possibly Grey-necked Bunting, Red-mantled Rosefinch, and Spotted Great Rosefinch.
+We may also see White-winged Snowfinches, migrating raptors such as Oriental Honey Buzzard, Amur Falcon, and Steppe Eagle, and mammals like Siberian Ibex, Argali, Pallas's and Alpine Pikas, and Midday Gerbils.

-Flocks of White-winged Snowfinches are regularly seen and can be very confident while feeding along the trail.
-At this time of year, we may see migrating raptors such as Oriental Honey Buzzard, Amur Falcon and Steppe Eagle, while mammals could include the regal Siberian Ibex, the strange and extremely impressive Argali (a type of wild sheep), three species of rodents including Pallas's and Alpine Pikas, and Midday Gerbils that scurry in and out of the stunted alpine vegetation.
-On the second day we will search for the species we missed previous day and explore the rocky slope, small canyons near the camp.

-In the afternoon, we will travel to the legendary to the Flaming Cliffs.
-On the way, we will see Henderson's ground jay, oriental and greater sand plovers and Goitered gazelles.
-These red sandstone cliffs was named "The Flaming Cliffs" by Roy Chapman Andrews of the American Museum of Natural History, who first discovered the fossil beds of dinosaur bones and the first fossil dinosaur eggs the world had ever seen before.
-In this dry and open region birds strive to find drinking water threfore, we will stop at a small oasis.

-Here we can approach many exciting species, providing a great opportunity to take photos.
-Some species such as Pallas's Sandgrouse congregate in big numbers.
-The scenery en route, driving across the plains of Gobi is simply spectacular!
-En route, in addition to numerous Horned larks, subspecies brandti, and occasional Great sand plover we should find endangered and much desired Oriental Plover (surely one of the most elegant species of its family).
-Enjoy a sun-down and renturn back to the ger camp for dinner.
-(Ger camp; B, L, D)
+On the second day, we will search for species missed previously and explore rocky slopes and small canyons near the camp.
+In the afternoon, we travel to the legendary Flaming Cliffs, where we may see Henderson's Ground Jay, Oriental and Greater Sand Plovers, and Goitered Gazelles.
+Named by Roy Chapman Andrews, the Flaming Cliffs are famous for dinosaur fossils and the first discovered fossil dinosaur eggs.
+At a small oasis, we may encounter species like Pallas's Sandgrouse, providing excellent photo opportunities.
+The drive across the Gobi plains offers spectacular scenery, with chances to see Horned Larks and the elegant Oriental Plover.
+We'll enjoy the sunset and return to the ger camp for dinner.
+(Ger camp; B, L, D).

-DAY 5-6, JUNE 6-7 KHONGORYN ELS DUNES
+DAY 5-6, JUNE 6-7 KHONGORYN ELS SAND DUNES

-After breakfast, we will continue driving to Khongoryn Els, where the largest accumulation of sand dune in the Gobi can be found.
-This sand dune reaches 300m high, 12km wide and 100km long.
-Our drive will take us through fantastic scenery of barren landscapes and gravel plains, with the Gobi Altai Mountains as a constant backdrop.
-The scenery of Khongoryn Els is brilliant with Rocky Mountains on the south, sand dunes in the center and a river oasis with extensive saxaul forest on the north.
-Our main target birds here is the scarce and localized Saxaul Sparrow, rather common Southern grey shrike, enigmatic Long-legged buzzard and Mongolian Ground Jay!
-This smart looking bird favors gravel plains with scattered vegetation and spends much of its time running across the open ground in search of invertebrates.
-There's a colony of Lesser Kestrels near our camp.
-Here we will spend two days and will have an opportunity to study these fascinating small raptors.
-(Ger camp; B, L, D)
+After breakfast, we will continue our journey to Khongoryn Els, home to the largest sand dunes in the Gobi.
+These impressive dunes reach heights of 300 meters, span 12 kilometers in width, and stretch for 100 kilometers in length.
+Our drive will traverse fantastic barren landscapes and gravel plains, with the Gobi-Altai Mountains as a constant and majestic backdrop.
+Khongoryn Els offers a spectacular setting, with rocky mountains to the south, vast sand dunes in the center, and a river oasis surrounded by an extensive saxaul forest to the north.
+Our main target birds here include the scarce and localized Saxaul Sparrow, the common Southern Grey Shrike, the enigmatic Long-legged Buzzard, and the Mongolian Ground Jay.
+This smart-looking bird favors gravel plains with scattered vegetation and spends much of its time running across the open ground in search of invertebrates.
+Additionally, there's a colony of Lesser Kestrels near our camp, providing us with the opportunity to study these fascinating small raptors over the next two days.
+We will immerse ourselves in the beauty and biodiversity of Khongoryn Els, exploring its unique habitats and observing its remarkable wildlife.
+(Ger camp; B, L, D).

-DAY 7, JUNE 8 KHONGORYN ELS DUNE / OROG LAKE
+DAY 7, JUNE 8 KHONGORYN ELS SAND DUNES / OROG LAKE